bmrb-io/BMRB-API/README.md

 sorted by number of peaks matched and total offset.
 Peaks are counted as a match if they are within .2 ppm for C and N and if they are within .01 ppm for H.

 The titles and links to the matched entries are also returned.
+Note that for a large number of peaks, you should use 's' rather than 'shift' in order to save free up extra characters in the URL.

 Parameters: